zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 ---

-## Appendix: the three core designs, precisely
+## Appendix: the four core designs, precisely

 The main text describes *what* was built and *why*.
-This appendix walks through the three core components in more detail, with the exact contracts and formulas — because the fairness of the comparison lives in these details.
+This appendix walks through the core components in more detail, with the exact contracts and formulas — because the fairness of the comparison lives in these details.
 Everything here is implemented in the named files, and each design is guarded by the checks described alongside it.

 ### A.1 The grounded action constructor